oniondeluxe/Public/README.md

 # OnionDeluxe Public Area

-Contains no source code
+Contains no source code, but presentation and portfolio material for a wider audience.
-_&copy; 2014-2025 Daniel Zagar_
+_&copy; 2025 Daniel Zagar_

 ## Concepts